Man City Fight To Avoid Severe Sanctions As 'Trial Of The Century' Begins

 CAS found most of the alleged breaches of overstating sponsorship revenue were either not established or "time-barred" because they fell outside the five-year statutory limit for prosecution.

-No such time limitation clause exits in the Premier League case, although City remain confident of avoiding sanctions.
+No so such time limitation clause exists in the Premier League case, although City remain confident of avoiding sanctions.

+"I know what people are looking for, I know what they are expecting.

-Aymeric Laporte was a serial title winner with City before moving to Saudi Arabia's Al Nassr in Saudi Arabia and the defender claimed Guardiola's players were reassured there was nothing to worry about during his time at the club.
+Aymeric Laporte was a serial title winner with City before moving to Saudi Arabia's Al Nassr and the defender claimed Guardiola's players were reassured there was nothing to worry about during his time at the club.

 However, a guilty verdict could bring an end to Guardiola's glorious reign, which includes winning City's first Champions League crown in 2023.